 50% of Physicians leave their first practice within 2 years.
-This can be hugely disruptive to Physicians, their colleagues, their patients, and their families.
+This can be hugely disruptive to physicians, colleagues, patients, their Hospital, and families.
 Negotiating the right terms from the beginning can eliminate the need to leave.
-Each contract (and contract negotiation) fortifies a successive foundation year after year in addition to what is initially negotiated.
-Over the course of a career, this could amount to thousands or hundreds of thousands of dollars.
-This directly impacts when a Physician may retire and their financial picture when they achieve retirement.
+Each contract (and contract negotiation) fortifies a successive foundation that builds year after year in addition to what is initially negotiated.
+Over the course of a career, this could amount to thousands or hundreds of thousands of dollars, which directly impacts when a Physician may retire, what their overall financial plan looks like, and when they achieve retirement.

 Increasingly, Physicians are seeking employment from hospitals or large physician groups to survive health care reform.
 As a result, we are starting to see more issues related to unjust contracts.
-With so many health care compliance initiatives (PQRS, MU, MIPS, MACRA, etc.), it is all the more difficult for smaller groups to survive.
-At The Brake Group, we navigate the intricacies of the ever-changing landscape of these initiatives, keeping in regular communication with our clients regarding our progress on their behalf.
+With so many health care compliance initiatives (PQRS, MU, MIPS, MACRA, etc.), it is all the more difficult for smaller groups to survive and sustain.
+At The Brake Group, we navigate the intricacies of the ever-changing landscape for physicians and hospitals.

 Reasons Why Physicians Get Paid Less Than Fair Market Value